ctford/cooking-with-clojure/README.md

     ((safe-plus 4) nil)
       ;=> 4

 Each stage in the recipe will be represented as a simple hash map.
+Some functional programming languages, like Haskell, have very sophisticated type systems that can tell the compiler when functions are invoked on the wrong kind of arguments.
+Such systems can be tremendously powerful, but they are not strictly necessary for doing functional programming.
+By using Clojure, we do not have to manage types or type annotations, but we must accept the burden of ensuring that we invoke our functions in the right way without strong compiler support.

 The following represents butterbeans with some water added (measured in grams):

     {:butterbeans 150, :water 300}